 The office was headed by Gregg Rickman under President George W. Bush, and by Hannah Rosenthal and Ira Forman under President Barack Obama.
 The position has been vacant since Trump took office on January 20.

 Last month, a bipartisan group of 167 Members of Congress sent a letter to President Trump urging him to appoint without delay an anti-Semitism envoy.
-Additionally, Rep. Chris Smith (NJ-04) – who co-sponsored the the the Global Anti-Semitism Review Act in 2004 – introduced bipartisan legislation that would elevate the position of Special Envoy to Monitor and Combat Anti-Semitism to the rank of Ambassador (requiring Senate confirmation) and prohibit the person from being double-hatted with another portfolio of issues.
+Additionally, Rep. Chris Smith (NJ-04) – who co-sponsored the Global Anti-Semitism Review Act in 2004 – introduced bipartisan legislation that would elevate the position of Special Envoy to Monitor and Combat Anti-Semitism to the rank of Ambassador (requiring Senate confirmation) and prohibit the person from being double-hatted with another portfolio of issues.

 “The special Ambassador to combat anti-Semitism at the State Department is one of those things that ‘make America great,'” Abe Foxman, Director of Center for the Study of Anti-Semitism at the Museum of Jewish Heritage, told Jewish Insider when the plan was first revealed as part of Trump’s budget proposal.